Dobrovo

 Dobrovo (/sl/; Castel Dobra) is a settlement the Littoral region of Slovenia, close to the border with Italy.
 It is the administrative centre of the Municipality of Brda.
 It lies on the road that connects the Friuli Plain and the Soča Valley.

+Name

+Dobrovo was attested in written sources as Dobra in 1763–1787.
+The name is derived from the personal name *Dobrъ (a shortening of a name such as Dobromyslъ, Dobroslavъ, etc.) with the possessive suffix -ov.
+It is an ellipsis of *Dobrovo (selo) 'Dobrъ's village' or *Dobrovo (bьrdo) 'Dobrъ's hill', referring to a place owned by an early inhabitant.
+Because of its presumed derivational morphology, it is unlikely that the name is derived from *dǫbъ 'deciduous tree, oak' (cf. Dobrova, Dobrovnik, etc.).